THE SWAN AT STREATLEY

 From the Swan at Streatley

 Notice the Magdalen College Oxford Barge now used by the Swan at Streatley as a, rather different, conference centre.
 The Oxford College Barges were the original rowing clubs of the colleges: changing room; no doubt a bar; and grandstand - all rolled into one.
-They were superceded by the properly built boathouses need to house the more fragile boats which soon developed when rowing became fashionable in the nineteenth century.
+They were superceded by the properly built boathouses needed to house the more fragile boats which soon developed when rowing became fashionable in the nineteenth century.

 1674: -